ntn888/zephyr-guide/src/chapter_3-02.md

 ### Example - add an external button
 This will require writing an overlay file.
 And use the GPIO API.

-First create the file ```boards/``` folder in a new app directory.
+First create the ```boards/``` folder in a new app directory.
 See [Installation](./chapter_1.md#Installation) for creating an empty app template.
 And in the directory create the file "stm32_min_dev_blue.overlay", with the following contents.
 This will be the device tree for the external button addition.
 ```
 / {
 	gpio_keys {